 I bought the Africa pack and I was in Liberia and Sierra Leone and didn't have connection after 3 days not for a single minute.
 Not able to solve it and asked for my money back.
 I am still waiting

-About 30 providers and roughly 400 prepaid plans are available for SierraâŻLeone, offering a wide variety of options that make it easy for travelers to find an eSIM that suits their needs.
+There are more than 30 travel eSIM brands and more than 400 prepaid data plans available for Sierra Leone.
+With such a wide variety of options, travelers can easily find an eSIM that suits their needs.

 Sierra Leone's mobile network infrastructure is primarily supported by the following major Mobile Network Operators (MNOs):